plantasia-space-org/docs.plantasia.space/docs/02-entangled-worlds/02-edit.md

 This page documents features that are still in development and will be available soon.
 Details may change as we continue building plantasia.space.
 :::

+Editing an Entangled World allows you to refine its identity over time.

+## What you can edit

+You can update:

+- World name
+- Worldbuilding elementals
+- Elemental Matrix position
+- Planet textures
+- Scene and atmosphere settings
+- Narration and story sections
+- Collaboration and access rules

+## Iteration mindset

+Entangled Worlds are designed to evolve.

+You can revisit a world, regenerate textures, rewrite narration, or adjust visuals as your ideas develop.

+## Save and publish changes

+Save drafts while experimenting.

+Publish updates when you want changes to apply to the public version of the world.